Grand Rapids Hornets

-Grand Rapids Hornets were a franchise for one season (1950) in the National Professional Basketball League, based in Grand Rapids, Michigan.
+The Grand Rapids Hornets was a franchise for one season (1950) in the National Professional Basketball League, based in Grand Rapids, Michigan.

 History

 The National Basketball Association contracted after the 1949–1950 season, losing six teams: The Anderson Packers, Sheboygan Red Skins and Waterloo Hawks jumped to the NPBL, while the Chicago Stags, Denver Nuggets and St. Louis Bombers folded.
 The league went from 17 teams to 11 before the 1950–1951 season started.
 Midway through the 1950–1951 season, the Washington Capitols folded as well, bringing the number of teams in the league down to ten.